LeiWangR/leiwangr.github.io/_projects/projects.md

 📅 Duration: Flexible, based on student ability and availability

 How to Apply:
-Interested students should email their CV and academic transcript to me (contact details available on my website).
+Interested students should submit their CV and academic transcript to TIME Lab via email at [time.lab@griffith.edu.au](mailto:time.lab@griffith.edu.au).

 For more information, feel free to reach out.